Cosmic-Topology/cosmic-torus-icon/README.md

 # cosmic-torus-icon
-This repo save how the
+This repo save how the company logo built